No. 21 Kentucky-Louisville men's game postponed by COVID - KVIA

 By The Associated Press

-This week’s men’s basketball showdown between No. 21 Kentucky and archrival Louisville in Lexington has been postponed because of multiple positive COVID-19 tests within the Cardinals’ program.
-Louisville interim athletic director Josh Heird stated in a release that team-related activities have been paused indefinitely.
-The Bluegrass rivalry showdown that was scheduled for Wednesday between the school located 80 miles apart has been played annually since the 1982-83 season.
+Kentucky and Texas have had their schedules altered by COVID-19 issues just as both teams also rose in the rankings.
+This week’s men’s basketball showdown between No. 20 Kentucky and archrival Louisville in Lexington has been postponed because of multiple positive COVID-19 tests within the Cardinals’ program.
 Kentucky’s athletic department is seeking a replacement game for the Wildcats for either Wednesday or Thursday at Rupp Arena.
+No. 16 Texas had its game against in-state rival Rice postponed because of COVID-19 issues within the Owls’ program.
+Rutgers and Evansville have also postponed upcoming games.